Skip to content ↓

 • Pupils have opportunities to reflect on learning experiences both in and out of lessons.
 For example, team talks following sports matches to reflect on how the game was played and agree the next steps; a reflective log in music lessons where students assess what they have done well and identify the next steps to make progress; audio blogging in History to create a speech on life expectancy and how this has changed over time- an opportunity to listen back, make changes and re- record.

-• In Science lessons, students study various topics that contributes to their perspective on life
+• In Science lessons, students study various topics that contribute to their perspective on life

 Moral:

-• Looking at right and wrong: Year 8 students work on a Holocaust project investigating “How forgiving are we?”
+• Looking at right and wrong: Year 8 students working on a Holocaust project investigating “How forgiving are we?”

 • In Year 9 Religious Studies lesson, students study the sensitive topic of euthanasia

-• Students show an interest in & respect for other people's feelings and values.
-For example in Science lessons where students may not wish to watch a dissection of the heart.
+• Students show an interest in and respect for other people's feelings and values.
+For example in Science lessons where students may not wish to watch a dissection of the heart, they can discuss how this impacts on others.
 We would expect all feelings to be appreciated, and accepted, in a mature manner.

 • Within lessons, students investigate and offer reasoned views about moral and ethical issues.
 For example in a Year 10 morning registration session, students respond to “Be healthy – say no to smoking”.